RhinoDevel/nodejs-fritzbox/README.md

 - http
 - md5 from https://www.npmjs.com/package/md5

+Instructions (regarding file nodejs-fritzbox.js):
+- See end of file and select either using this file as stand-alone script or as module to use from another source code file.
+- Browse the source code of this file.
+It includes the connection settings and credentials to communicate with the FritzBox and also the (so called) action.
+That action can be replaced to let the FritzBox do something else.

 Notes:
 - Tested with a FritzBox 7530 and NodeJS v18.3.0 LTS.
 - No security considerations (should be called from local LAN / intranet, only).

 Sources:
 - https://avm.de/service/schnittstellen/

+Have fun!
+Marcel Timm, RhinoDevel.